KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 block_reward_after = block_reward_before * ac_decay / 100000000;
 ```

-For example, if this parameter is set to `75000000`, at each "halving" the block reward will drop to 25% of its previous value.
+For example, if this parameter is set to `75000000`, at each "halving" the block reward will drop by 25% of its previous value.

 #### :pushpin: Examples: